-Inspired by an article revealing the traumatising treatment of children in Czech institutions, Rowling established the Children’s High Level Group in 2005.
-Five years later, the charity transformed into the Lumos.
+Inspired by an article revealing the traumatizing treatment of children in Czech institutions, Rowling established the Children’s High Level Group in 2005.
+Five years later, the charity transformed into Lumos.

-The Lumos of today is focussed on eradicating and transforming the systematic institutionalisation of children across Europe, with projects currently taking place in Bulgaria, the Czech Republic, Moldova and Montenegro.
+Today, Lumos is focused on eradicating and transforming the systematic institutionalisation of children across Europe, with projects currently taking place in Bulgaria, the Czech Republic, Moldova, and Montenegro.
 The charity envisions a world where children aren’t placed in large, uncaring institutions but raised in safe and loving environments.

-For more details on Lumos as a charity, and information of how you can get inolved, head over to our Charity page.
+For more details on Lumos as a charity, and information of how you can get involved, head over to our Charity page.

 Anne Rowling Regenerative Neurology Clinic

 In 2010, J.K.
 Rowling made a substantial donation for the foundation of a new clinic at the University of Edinburgh in Scotland.
-In addition to conducting major research into neuro-regeneration, the Anne Rowling Regenerative Neurology Clinic will support patients with Multiple Sclerosis and other neurodegenerative diseases.
-The facility is named after Jo’s mother, who died of Multiple Sclerosis aged 45, and was officially opened by HRH The Princess Royal in October 2013.
+In addition to conducting major research into neuro-regeneration, the Anne Rowling Regenerative Neurology Clinic will support patients with multiple sclerosis and other neurodegenerative diseases.
+The facility is named after Rowling’s mother, who died of multiple sclerosis aged 45, and was officially opened by HRH The Princess Royal in October 2013.